AntonMeep/beep/README.md

 **beep** is an advanced assertion library which provides light and simple alternative to built-in `assert`s to be used in unit-tests.

+> Note that project's development happens on the [GitLab](https://gitlab.com/ohboi/beep).
+> GitHub repository is a mirror, it might *not* always be up-to-date.

 ```D
 version(unittest) import beep;